pcafrica/advanced_programming_2023-2024/exam_rules.md

 # Exam format

-Exams will be held **in-person**.
+- Exams will be held **in-person** and will be computer-based.
+- Students are required to bring their own laptop.
+- A **Google account** is required to take the exam and receive the evaluation.
-Students with special needs should contact the instructor in due time.
+- Students with special needs should reach the instructor well before the expected exam session.

+:warning: **NB**: Please make sure to have access to the course page on the [**Google Classroom**](https://classroom.google.com/c/NjI5MDE3NzM1NDE4?cjc=yzsb2zu) platform.

 ## Exam structure
-The exam will consist of
+The exam will consist of:
 - 10 open-ended questions.
-- 1 or 2 programming exercises.
+- 1 programming exercise.
 - An optional oral exam, upon request by either the student or the instructor.

-Allowed programming languages include C++, Python, GNU Makefile, CMake, and Bash.
+Allowed programming languages include C++, Python, GNU Makefile, CMake, and shell scripting languages.

 ## Question types
 - Open-ended and oral questions will test theoretical understanding and application of concepts.
-- Programming exercises will assess practical skills in coding and problem-solving.
+- The programming exercise will assess practical skills in coding and problem-solving.

 ## Content
 The exam will encompass all the topics and material outlined in the [course syllabus](syllabus.md).
 This includes, but is not limited to, lecture notes, recordings, examples, exercises and their solutions, and any additional resources referenced.
 Students are expected to be familiar with the entire range of content covered throughout the course for the examination.